Health Care Reform

-- Most people must have health insurance coverage or pay a fine.
+- Most people must have health insurance coverage by March 31 or pay a fine.

 - You won’t be denied coverage even if you have a serious health condition.

-- Insurance premiums won't be based on your health status anymore.
-They’ll be based on your age and rates may be adjusted based on tobacco use.
+- Most Insurance premiums won't be based on your health status anymore.
+Premiums for Affordable Care Act plans will be based on your age and rates may be adjusted based on tobacco use.
 (For people who get coverage through a small business with up to 50* employees or an individual plan.)

-- Health plans must cover 10 essential health benefits (For people who get coverage through a small business with up to 50 full-time employees or through an individual plan.)
+- Affordable Care Act plans must cover 10 essential health benefits (For people who get coverage through a small business with up to 50 full-time employees or through an individual plan.)

 This information is based on HMSA’s review of the Affordable Care Act (ACA).
 This overview is intended for educational purposes only and should not be used as tax, legal, or compliance advice.